ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Advanced Tutorial 3 - Implementing the Game Logic.rst

 .. _sdk_qtquick_qml_advanced_tutorial_3_-_implementing_the_game_logic:

 QtQuick QML Advanced Tutorial 3 - Implementing the Game Logic
 =============================================================

-.. rubric:: Making a playable game
-   :name: making-a-playable-game

 Now that we have all the game components, we can add the game logic that dictates how a player interacts with the blocks and plays the game until it is won or lost.

 To do this, we have added the following functions to ``samegame.js``: